lorosanu/datasciencecoursera/course4/assignment1/README.md

 include the code that creates the PNG file.

 The four plots that you will need to construct are shown below.
-*On the left side are the reference plots.
-On the right side are the generated plots*
+*On the top are the reference plots.
+On the bottom are the generated plots*

 ### Plot 1